We all forget things once in a while. Maybe you've forgotten to send a card for

 to see how well his or her memory is working.
 Doctors also can use medical tests (such

-as MRI or CT scans) to take
+as MRI or CT scans)

 When a person is diagnosed with Alzheimer disease, the doctor may prescribe medicine